Jackie Trad: Political career

 Trad was elected to the legislature at the South Brisbane by-election held on 28 April 2012.
 The by-election was held after the resignation of the previous Labor Party incumbent and former Premier Anna Bligh.

 Trad has also held several positions within the structure of the Australian Labor Party (ALP).
 She was formerly the Queensland ALP Assistant State Secretary, President of the Kurilpa Branch, a delegate to the ALP National and State Conferences, member of the National Executive Committee and also the Secretary of Labor Women's Organisation Queensland.
-She is the current leader of Queensland Labor's Left Faction.
+She is the former leader of Queensland Labor's Left Faction.

 Trad is on the record as being a supporter of same-sex marriage.
 She is also a supporter of adoption by same-sex partners.

 Opposition

 On 29 April 2012, Opposition Leader Annastacia Palaszczuk appointed Trad as Shadow Minister for Transport and Main Roads, Environment and Heritage Protection, Small Business, Consumer Affairs and the Arts.

 Trad was appointed as a member of the Parliamentary Ethics Committee and Parliamentary Crime and Misconduct Committee respectively, and served from May 2012 to January 2015.

 On 11 September 2012, Leader of the House Ray Stevens referred to Trad as "Jihad Jackie" during parliamentary debate.
 Believing the term to be referring to her Lebanese heritage, Ms Trad objected and requested that the remark be withdrawn.
 Immediately following this interaction, Premier Campbell Newman said that Jackie Trad was "precious" and needed to "harden up."
 Trad commented outside parliament that "It is outrageous to think that the Queensland Parliament should be condoning these sorts of racist barbs when they are unacceptable in the community."
 Her comments were echoed by Ethnic Communities Council executive manager Ian Muil when he said Mr Stevens' comment would upset people, especially in the Muslim community, describing it as "dog-whistle type stuff."